 Compassionate and dedicated to personalized patient care, Dr. Quatela is a board-certified facial plastic surgeon recognized worldwide for his expertise in facial rejuvenation.
 He established the Quatela Center for Plastic Surgery in Rochester, New York to provide excellence in aesthetic surgery.

-Dr. Vito C. Quatela is a board-certified facial plastic and reconstructive surgeon with more than 25 years of experience performing facial rejuvenation procedures.
+Dr. Vito C. Quatela is a board-certified facial plastic and reconstructive surgeon with over 30 years of experience performing facial rejuvenation procedures.
 Dr. Quatela is a past president of the American Academy of Facial Plastic and Reconstructive Surgery and is highly respected by his peers as a recognized expert in all areas of facial plastic surgery, including rhinoplasty, facelift, and other facial procedures.

 Revision rhinoplasty is more complicated than primary rhinoplasty because it involves reconstruction after a surgeon has already made changes to the structure of your nose.
 In the initial procedure, the distorted cartilage is removed for straightening the nose.
 In a revision rhinoplasty, there is little or no cartilage left, so cartilage is taken from behind the ear to restore the nasal form.
 The ear incision is well hidden, and there is no change in the shape or function of the ear.